Feeling Dread at Night: Why It Happens and What to Do Before Bed

-A feeling of dread at night or in the evening often appears when quiet removes daytime distraction and unresolved stress comes forward.
+Dread at night often appears when quiet removes daytime distraction and unresolved stress comes forward.
 The night may not create the dread.
 It may simply make the signal easier to hear.

 You made it through the day.
 You kept moving, stayed occupied, managed what needed managing.
 Then the lights went down and the stillness came in, and with it, something heavier.
 A feeling you could not outrun.
 A sense that something is wrong, even though nothing has changed.
 This article is for that moment.